 This trail is dog and bike friendly but dogs must be leashed at all times.
 It has quite a lot to offer especially for rock lovers because the trail has rock walls all over the place.

 For bird watchers or lovers, this walking trail has you covered because the bushes and the plants get thicker along trail.
 They provide a nice haven for quite a number of birds’ species.

 A river crosses the path but it becomes impassable during the rainy season.
 However, there is a cement berm and a fabricated rock where hikers can loop around to go back to the path when the river is impassable.
-This river has turtles, so just keep your eyes wide open.
+This river has turtles, stay alert and you may catch sight of a few.